py-cu/pycu-strategic-plan/goals.rst

 * sustained group projects, with something for any level of expertise
 * create wiki/something central for people to contribute thoughts on what they'd like to learn about
-* Consistent and compehensive structure for meetings
+* Consistent and comprehensive structure for meetings

   * lightning talks
   * main talk
   * bird of a feather